Home Blog GDPR Compliance for Fintech Startups: A Comprehensive Guide

 Right to Erasure

-Individuals can request the erasure of their personal data in certain circumstances, such as when the data is no longer necessary for the purposes it was collected or when consent is withdrawn.
+Individuals can request the erasure of their personal data in certain circumstances, such as when the data is no longer necessary for the purposes it was collected or when consent is withdrawn, and firms should have a clear process for handling deletion requests under the right to be forgotten.
+However, data deletion may be refused where retention is required by legal obligation or sector rules.
+The company should explain why it must keep certain records even when a user asks for erasure.

 Right to Restriction of Processing